Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Introduction

 In order to derive this mechanical energy equation, we take the approach from \cite{FjordholmMishraTadmor2011}, in which the dot product of the shallow water equations (SWE) and a vector of entropy variables is taken in such a way that a scalar energy equation results.
 However, an important difference with the SWE (and two-layer SWE \cite{Fjordholm2012}) is the presence of non-conservative pressure terms that are linked to the constraint that the fluid phases have to fill the cross section.
-Another important difference is that we consider arbitrary duct geometries, as opposed to the one-dimensional SWE which in effect utilizes a planar channel geometry.
+Another important difference is that we consider arbitrary duct geometries, as opposed to the 1D SWE which in effect utilizes a planar channel geometry.
 Given these differences, the key challenge is thus to find a conserved energy and corresponding energy flux function for the TFM, and this will be the first main focus of this paper.

 The second focus of this paper is to derive a spatial discretization which conserves a discrete version of the energy.
 Again, our approach is inspired by methods which have been developed for the SWE \cite{FjordholmMishraTadmor2009}.
-However, a main difference is that we will employ a staggered grid, in contrast to the collocated grids typically used for the SWE.
+An important difference is that these methods are designed for collocated grids, while we will adapt them to a staggered grid.
 This is motivated by the presence of the (non-conservative) pressure terms in the TFM, which makes the use of a staggered grid much more convenient (similar to the case of the incompressible Navier-Stokes equations \cite{CoppolaCapuanodeLuca2019}).
 However, the staggered grid introduces new challenges, for example in terms of the definitions of the energy and energy fluxes.
 We will derive a discretization method that tackles these issues and propose a new set of numerical fluxes on a staggered grid that are energy conservative.
-By construction, the resulting semi-discrete model satisfies relations between the model elements that result in energy conservation for the continuous model, and for this reason we call it a structure-preserving discretization.
+This discretization can also be viewed as an extension of the SWE discretization found in \cite{vantHofVeldman2012}, where a different method is used to obtain a mass-, \mbox{momentum-,} and energy-conserving discretization on a staggered grid.